 Your logistics cost just went up, your risk of armed robbery during transport just went up (and your cost of security went up, no doubt), and your ability to squeeze the payment gateway provider commission rate just went way down.

-You also now have consumers who are lot less likely to make purchases as they don’t have access to cash so easily.
+You also now have consumers who are a lot less likely to make purchases as they don’t have access to cash so easily and you added a lot of sand in the transactional gears.